zoggy/stog-sw-tmpl/README.md

 ````
 $ mkdir dir
 $ cd dir
+$ ocamlfind stog-sw-tmpl/stog-sw-tmpl
-$ stog-sw-tmpl # beware this generates files in the current directory
+    # beware this generates files in the current directory
     # but you can use -d to output files somewhere else
 $ tree
 |-- about.html
 |-- blog.html